xendarboh/human-collectives/README.md

 ## Disclaimer

-This project is a developing work-in-progress, not yet audited for large-scale or production deployments, expect breaking changes along the way to stable releases, use at own risk, etc.
+This project is not yet ready for production deployments.

 ## Configuration